joelchelliah/diy-lang-haskell/README.md

 ## Getting started
 The workshop is split up into eight parts, each consisting of an introduction followed by a bunch of unit tests.
 It is your job to write the code that will make these tests pass .
 When all the tests pass, you'll have implemented that part of the language!

-Run `stack test` from inside the project to run the tests, and get a clue about what you should be implementing next!
+Go ahead and run `stack build` from inside the project, and give it some time to install and set up all the necessary dependencies.
+Once it's finished, you can run `stack test` to run the provided tests, which will point you towards what you should be implementing next!

 I will update this README with more Haskell-specific information as I flesh out this port.
 But for now, please go see the [README of the original tutorial/workshop](https://github.com/kvalle/diy-lang) for more general information.